nuknuk88/V4-BOT/README.md

 - **v1.04**
   - Added bundle unlock potential when bag full to prevent teleport loop when no space for pot.
 - **v1.03**
   - Fixed incorrect no pot triggers.
-Added redeployment of hunting and gathering companions.
-Conquest companions will just be confirmed and closed.
+  - Added redeployment of hunting and gathering companions.
+  - Conquest companions will just be confirmed and closed.
+  - Changed writing events to notepad to logging directly to file.
 - **v1.02**
-  - Added event logging feature.
+  - Added event logging to a blank notepad.
 - **v1.01**
   - Added auto rez and removal of death fatigue if applicable.
 - **v1.00**